2022 Sun Belt Conference football season: Player of the week honors

-Sun Belt Individual Awards
+Sun Belt individual awards

 The following individuals received postseason honors as voted by the Sun Belt Conference football coaches at the end of the season.

-All-Conference Teams
+All-Conference teams

 The following players were selected as part of the Sun Belt's All-Conference Teams.

+NFL draft

+The following list includes all Sun Belt players who were drafted in the 2023 NFL draft.